Polinalavender/Design-Patterns/Start Documnet - Design Patterns.md

    - The camera interface that changes its state: shooting modes or timer statuses
    - `ModeObserver` that need to be notified when the shooting mode changes or when the timer is started, stopped, or updated.
    - `registerObserver()`, `removeObserver()`, `notifyObservers()`): Manage the list of observers and notify them of changes.
-   - When the user presses the button to switch between modes or manipulates the timer, the camera notifies registered observers, updating UI components accordingly.
+   - When the user presses the button to switch between modes or manipulates the timer, the camera notifies registered observers, updating UI components.

 4. **Strategy Pattern:**

-   -  Represents the strategy for adjusting camera settings.

    - `AutoSettingsStrategy`, `ManualSettingsStrategy` -  Implement the `CameraSettingsStrategy` interface, defining specific algorithms for adjusting camera settings.
    - `Camera` -  Contains a reference to the current strategy and delegates the task of adjusting settings to the selected strategy.
-   - When the shooting mode changes, the camera switches to the corresponding strategy, allowing flexible adjustment of camera settings based on the selected mode.
+   - When the shooting mode changes, the camera switches to the corresponding strategy.

 ##### **Architecture:**